100mslive/web-sdks/internal-docs/treeshaking.md

 we are using esbuild, commonjs and typescript plugins with rollup to generate both commonjs and esm output along with types.

-For reference to the config, check any of react-sdk, react-icons, react-ui folder.
+For reference to the config, check any of react-sdk, react-icons, roomkit-react folder.